Kate-mkh/S255IR/README.md

 ### file_processing

-This is for deviding continuum and line images, changing fits file header, running similar class commands (for large number of files) and creating spectrum file.
+This is for dividing continuum and line images, changing fits file header, running similar class commands (for a large number of files) and creating spectrum file.

 ### get_html_database